The Guide to Becoming an Effective People Leader

 Collaborative: They create a workplace where individuals feel safe and empowered to share their ideas and opinions with others, even if they are different from that of the majority.

 Conflict will happen in the workplace.
 It is how you handle and resolve the conflict that will make all the difference.
-By developing your entire repertoire of people management skills, you will be able to understand other perspectives, communicate clearly, actively listen, and employ empathy.
+By developing your entire repertoire of leadership skills, you will be able to understand other perspectives, communicate clearly, actively listen, and employ empathy.
 All of which will help resolve a conflict with minimal disruption.

 Building trust with employees is a critical factor in leadership and organizational success.
 When there is a significant level of trust in leadership, organizations are better able to move quickly, change as opportunities arise because employees trust the direction the organization is going.
 There is also an openness amongst employees that promotes knowledge sharing, collaboration, and working together to reach a common organizational goal.

-Sound Judgment and Decision Making
+Sound Judgment and Decision-Making

-Sound judgment and decision making require a leader to pause, consider all the available facts, impartially weigh the benefits and consequences, and from there, draw a conclusion.
+Sound judgment and decision-making require a leader to pause, consider all the available facts, impartially weigh the benefits and consequences, and from there, draw a conclusion.
 It is informed by what we know, such as our business acumen which helps form a greater understanding of the consequences of decisions across an organization.
 It is also formed by experience.
 While you cannot fast-track your level of experience, you can advance your ability to make sound judgments and decisions by participating in development activities that provide general business knowledge and exposure to other people's decision making processes.

 Leading an empowered team, where they have the freedom to do the job you’ve hired them for, without constant micromanagement, has been linked to heightened job performance, satisfaction, and overall commitment to the company.
 Not surprisingly, empowerment and employee engagement go hand-in-hand.
 Research has confirmed this with seven in ten employees ranking empowerment as important to their engagement.
 To be a leader who empowers employees requires heightened skills in communication, coaching, goal setting, delivering feedback, and driving accountability.

-One of the most important factors when selecting a program to attend is whether the program will help you meet your development goals and career ambitions.
+One of the most important factors when selecting a leadership development program to attend is whether the program will help you meet your goals and career ambitions.
 This means you should ensure the provider in question offers programs that are convenient, relevant to your needs, and rooted in the realities you face day-to-day on the job before you register In other words, do your research to ensure the training program is right for your needs.
-Here are a four specific things to look for:
+Here are four specific things to look for:

 While it was once more annoying than anything to take extended time away from work, family, and obligations to travel and attend a training program, during a global pandemic that is not even an option.
 As training providers shift to virtual learning, the very best are broken into short, digestible sessions.
 Not only is this a better way to ensure you can manage training, work, and life, but it also keeps you from feeling more Zoom fatigue than you already do and therefore, more likely to stay engaged throughout the entire training program.